xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 ## SetUp() and TearDown() for Test Suite and Test Case

-In Katalon Studio, you can specify prerequisite and clean-up configurations for your test cases.
-With the prerequisite configuration, you must take certain actions before starting test execution.
-For clean-up configuration, you must carry out some actions after the test execution finishes.
+Automation testers usually want to specify prerequisite and clean-up configurations for their test cases.
+With the prerequisite configuration, the test engine must take specific actions before starting test execution.
+For clean-up configuration, the test engine must carry out some actions after the test execution finishes.

 Every test suite from your projects now has been equipped to run either **SetUp** or **TearDown** methods, which are groups of your own defined test steps before or after executing a Test Suite.
 This feature is another useful extension besides [Test Listeners](/katalon-studio/docs/test-listeners-test-hooks.html) to extend your current testing flow as much as possible.